Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/08-User-Environment-Management/README.md

 - **Settings:**
   - Enabled offline files for redirected folders to allow access during network outages.
   - Configured redirection to follow the user across different computers within the domain.

-These settings are detailed in the `I. Folder-Redirection Settings.md` and `II.
-Folder-Redirection Properties.md` files.

 ### Paths Redirected